 Possible entrepreneurial project ideas could be: an application that accompanies migrants on their way to a save country, a platform for organising sustainable consumption, a company offering online nursing of relatives in need of care, etc. There are no limits to creativity.

 Of course.
-If you have the feeling that you can cover all four aspects (challenges of digital transformation; your entrepreneurship idea; sustainability and financing; your expectations from the study program) in less than five pages, there is no problem.
+If you have the feeling that you can cover all aspects in less than three pages, there is no problem.

 Yes, you can!
 Please read these instructions on how to proceed.
 You will have to hand in your final degree a day before the Master program starts at the latest.